pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 The ``alloc``, ``store`` and ``load`` operations have been completely removed.
-This is a pretty important optimizations for PyPy's JIT: Allocations, memory reads and writes are quite costly and occur *a lot* in a dynamic language like Python where everything from integers to function frames are stored in freshly allocated heap objects.
-So getting rid of the allocation of temporary objects is instrumental in speeding up Python.
+This is a pretty important optimizations for PyPy's JIT: Allocations, memory reads and writes are quite costly and occur *a lot* in Python, so getting rid of as many of them as possible is instrumental for performance.

 Implementing the optimization is not a lot of code!
 However, understanding all the corner cases of the